-An interactive or media element has been excluded from this version of the text.
-You can view it online here:
+An interactive H5P element has been excluded from this version of the text.
+You can view it online

 Mechanism

 The first video in this chapter quickly showed what translation looks like.
 The following video slows down the process and explains in more detail what is happening in the ribosome.